Sentenced for Life (1911 film)

 Sentenced for Life is an Australian film directed by E. I. Cole.
 It was an adaptation of a play performed by Cole and his Bohemian Dramatic Company as early as 1904.

+It has been called, Sentenced for Life, or the ship owner's daughter.

 It is considered a lost film.

 Plot

 A man is wrongly convicted and sentenced as a convict.
 According to a contemporary report, "Vivid convict scenes are enacted, ending with a revolt by the prisoners.
 There is a happy ending of wedding bells."
 It turns out the young man's rival was responsible and he is punished.